-Great Academies Education Trust is committed to the principle of equal opportunities and equal treatment for all employees and as stated in our previous report we:
+Great Academies Education Trust is committed to the principles of equal opportunities and equal treatment for all employees and as stated in our previous reports we:

-- Use clear pay scales which are currently aligned to the School Teachers' Pay and Conditions Document (for teaching staff) and the National Joint Council for Local Government Services pay scales (for non-teaching staff).
-The most senior managers are paid according to market rates - Adopt clear policies and procedures in respect of pay progression for all staff, which include monitoring and review mechanisms - Utilise an agreed job evaluation scheme.
+- Use clear pay scales which are aligned to the School Teachers' Pay and Conditions Document (for teaching staff) and the National Joint Council for Local Government Services pay scales (for non-teaching staff). - Adopt clear policies and procedures in respect of pay progression for all staff, which include monitoring and review mechanisms. - Apply an agreed job evaluation scheme where appropriate

-The gender pay gap stems from the higher proportion of females who were in cleaning, catering and other non-teaching/support roles in the lower and middle lower pay quartiles in March 2018.
+The gender pay gap stems from the higher proportion of females who were in cleaning, catering and other non-teaching/support roles in the lower and middle lower pay quartiles in March 2019.
+The proportion of females in the lower pay quartile has increased since the last Gender Pay Gap calculations in March 2018.
+(91% female compared to 86% the previous year).

-As detailed in the 2017 gender pay gap report, our commitment moving forward is to explore any training and support required to enable female staff to progress to better paid support roles.
-Since reporting our gender pay gap for 2017, we have offered staff development opportunities in line with the Trust's commitment to exploring Apprenticeships as a way to close skill gaps in the organisation and develop staff in non-teaching and support roles.
+As detailed in the 2018 gender pay gap report, our commitment moving forward is to explore any training and support required to enable female staff to progress to better paid support roles where this is appropriate and meets the needs of the Organisation.
+Since reporting the gender pay gap for 2018, we have continued to offer staff development opportunities in line with the

+Trust's commitment to exploring Apprenticeships as a way to close skill gaps in the organisation and develop staff in non-teaching and support roles.
 It is our intention to build upon the work already undertaken over the forthcoming years.